PubNubDevelopers/unreal-stackobot/README.md

 5. Build the solution.
 6. Open the StackOBot.uproject in UE.
 7. Click Edit > Plugins, and ensure the PubNub SDK is enabled.
+8. In the same plugins folder, ensure the JSON Blueprint Utilities Plugin is enabled.
+It should be by default.
-8. Click Edit > Project Settings and scroll down to the PLugins section and click Pubnub SDK.
+9. Click Edit > Project Settings and scroll down to the Plugins section and click Pubnub SDK.
-9. Add your publish and subscribes keys obtained in the next step and save.
+10. Add your publish and subscribe keys obtained in the next step and save.
+Ensure the Initialize Automatically Checkbox is checked.

 ### Get Your PubNub Keys
 1. Sign in to your [PubNub Dashboard](https://admin.pubnub.com/).
 You are now in the Admin Portal.